Edu0507-alelapy/Edu0507-alelapy/README.md

 - 👋 Hi, I’m @Edu0507-alelapy
-- 👀 I’m interested in Python, Java, CSS and c++ lenguaje programming
+- 👀 I’m interested in Python, for process automation of one enterprise
-- 🌱 I’m currently learning programming in python
+- 🌱 I’m currently learning to do websites for business and improve them
 - 💞️ I’m looking to collaborate on fullstack´s stage of enterprise
 - 📫 How to reach me ...
 - 😄 Pronouns: ...